 He expertly avoided the issue, and only rarely at a loss for words asked, "Why the heels, then, if you were planning on running?"

-"They're my running heels," she answered simply.
+"They're my runnin' heels," she answered simply.
 "From the thirty-somethingth century?
 Thirty-fourth, I think."
 She was pretty sure that was right.

 He was pouting.
 "Still, then why'd you bother with the dress at all, if you didn't think I could possibly get us here?" he asked.

 "Don't change the subject.
 I'm trying to be mad at you," he grumbled, watching her skirts settle.
-Which, of course, told Rose that he was most certainly failing at the alleged attempt.
+Which, of course, was the surest way to tell Rose that he was most certainly failing at the alleged attempt.

 "You do like it," she observed with a smile and stepped closer to him.